rmetchkarovaieu2024-bit/ML_group_project/README.md

 We built a supervised ML pipeline to answer that question.
 Using pre-release movie metadata — genre, release year, runtime, IMDb rating, budget, revenue — we trained five classifiers to predict whether a film passes the **Bechdel Test**: the widely used three-criteria benchmark for female representation in cinema.

-Our best model, a tuned XGBoost classifier, reaches **ROC-AUC 0.700** — twenty points above a coin-flip baseline.
-Genre is the strongest individual signal, but removing it entirely barely hurts the model.
+Our best model, a tuned XGBoost classifier, reaches **ROC-AUC 0.6842**, approximately twenty points above a coin-flip baseline.
+Genre is the strongest individual signal, removing it entirely moderately hurts the model.
 Decade, popularity, and financial scale carry more weight than expected.
 The ceiling isn't the models.
 It's the data.

 ---